robynchung/React-Webpack-boiler-plate/ReadMe.md

 ## To start,

-- go to root folder
+- go to root client folder

 `npm i`